OpenTenBase/docs/docs/guide/03-basic-use.en.md

 >In [Quick Start](01-quickstart.en.md) article, we introduced opentenbase architecture, source code compilation and installation, cluster running status, startup and stop, etc.
 >
->This article will introduce the creation of shard table, hot and cold partition table, replication table and basic DML operation in opentenbase.
+>This article will introduce the creation of shard table, replication table and basic DML operation in opentenbase.

 ## 1、Create table
 ### 1.1、Create shard table